 As Hanover is a quieter neighbourhood in Brighton and Hove, hotel options are fairly limited.
 The Westbourne Hotel and Spa, while technically situated in the north of Kemptown, is a good choice for those looking to stay near Hanover.
 It’s only a five-minute walk from several of Hanover’s pubs and Kemptown’s beachfront.

-Each of its 12 rooms are individually decorated and spread over the five floors of this Victorian building.
+Each of its 12 rooms is individually decorated and spread over the five floors of this Victorian building.
 There’s a spa on site with experienced therapists offering many relaxing massages and beauty treatments.
 Perfect after a long day of exploring the nearby neighbourhoods.

 Rottingdean Village lies a couple of miles to the east of Hanover and is the perfect neighbourhood for those looking to enjoy the outdoors, away from the bustle of the city centre.